Gravity as the Source of Curvature, not curvature as the source of gravity

 Space would instantly appear flat again—not because space changed, but because gravity was gone.

-How PEI Thinks About Curvilinear Space
+How PRI Thinks About Curvilinear Space

-PEI proposes that space is best understood as a region of influence.
+PRI proposes that space is best understood as a region of influence.

 Earth’s space extends as far as Earth’s gravity reaches